jetpacapp/DeepBeliefSDK/README.md

 ![](http://petewarden.files.wordpress.com/2014/04/learningshot61.png)

-This is a compiled framework implementing the convolutional neural network architecture [described by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton](http://www.cs.toronto.edu/~hinton/absps/imagenet.pdf).
+This is a  framework implementing the convolutional neural network architecture [described by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton](http://www.cs.toronto.edu/~hinton/absps/imagenet.pdf).
 The processing code has been highly optimized to run within the memory and processing constraints of modern mobile devices, and can analyze an image in under 300ms on